-The house in which the Partridges reside was a combination of a studio set for the interiors and an exterior facade on the back lot at Warner Brothers "Ranch" complex in Burbank.
-The exterior house was also used as Mrs Kravitz house in the TV series "Bewitched" (1964),.
-During the first season of the "Partridge Family" and the last season of "Bewitched", both shows used the same exterior of the house as the residence for their respective characters.
-The house was also seen in the movie "Pleasantville" (1998) as Margaret's house and the TV series "Life Goes On" (1989) as the residence of the Thacher family.
-Over the years it has been remodeled and painted different colors but is still recognizable - the front step and the shape of the roof are giveaways.
+The house in which the Partridges resided was a combination of a studio set for the interiors, and an exterior façade on the backlot at the Warner Brothers "Ranch" complex in Burbank.
+The exterior house was also used as Mrs. Kravitz's house on Bewitched (1964).
+During the first season of this show, and the last season of Bewitched (1964), both shows used the same exterior of the house as the residence for their respective characters.
+The house was also seen in Pleasantville (1998) as Margaret's house, and Life Goes On (1989) as the residence of the Thacher family.
+Over the years, it has been remodelled and painted different colors, but is still recognizable, the front step and the shape of the roof are giveaways.

 During the original run of the series, all eight LPs released by The Partridge Family had paper-themed titles.
-In release order, they referred to a photo album, a calendar, a magazine, a Christmas card, a shopping bag, a notebook, a crossword puzzle and a bulletin board.
+In release order, they referred to a photo album, a calendar, a magazine, a Christmas card, a shopping bag, a notebook, a crossword puzzle, and a bulletin board.

-Originally, the show was to star the real life musical family The Cowsills.
+Originally, the show was to star the real-life musical family The Cowsills.
 However, they backed out when the producers decided to have Shirley Jones take over the role of the mother from the group's actual matriarch, Barbara Cowsill.

-Jeremy Gelbwaks was forced to leave after the first season when his father's job took the family out of California; he was replaced by Brian Forster.
+Jeremy Gelbwaks was forced to leave after the first season, when his father's job took the family out of California.
+He was replaced by Brian Forster.
 According to Bernard Slade, ABC did not receive a single letter of complaint about the change.

 During the first season, the theme song had a different arrangement, different lyrics and even a different title, "When We're Singing".
-However, during the second season the more familiar arrangement of the theme song with the more familiar title "Come On Get Happy" was used and remained the theme song throughout the run of the show.
+However, during the second season, the more familiar arrangement of the theme song, with the more familiar title, "Come On Get Happy", was used, and remained the theme song throughout the run of the show.